zlatkok/swos-port/tools/swospp/doc/readme.txt

 to directory where SWOS is installed.

-2) run patchit.com, and select '1' (install) from menu - if everything went
-allright, you should get a reply: "Patched OK."
+2) run patchit.com, and select '1' (install) from the menu.
+If everything went all right, you should get the reply "Patched OK."

 Now SWOS++ is installed and ready to use.